 Furthermore, open offices are easier to maintain than a traditional office.
 You don’t have to worry about dusting and cleaning partition walls, thereby saving you money on cleaning products and labor.
 Of course, you should still clean the furniture in your open office, but you’ll probably find that it’s easier and cheaper to clean because of its simplistic nature.

 A potential disadvantage of open offices that’s often overlooked is germ exposure.
 It’s not something that most workers want to think about, but offices are riddled with germs.
-Some sources claim that the average desk has 400 times more germs than a toilet seat.
+Some The average desk harbors more bacteria than a toilet claim that the average desk has 400 times more germs than a toilet seat.
 Whether it’s a desk, phone, computer keyboard or coffee mug, though, germs are everywhere in the office.
 And with an open layout, workers are more likely to be exposed to these germs.
 Unfortunately, this means increased rates of worker illness.

 Statistics show that lost productivity from worker illness costs businesses roughly $227 billion each year.
 When workers are sick, they’ll either call out or try to make it through the day.
 When a worker calls out, you must find a temporary replacement to cover his or her shift.
 When a sick worker continues working, he or she probably won’t be very productive.
 Either way, worker illness can hurt your business’s finances.

 If you’re going to use an open office design, take measures to minimize the transmission of germs.
 Placing hand sanitizer throughout your office will allow workers to easily clean their hands.
 Also known as hand antiseptic, it kills infection-causing germs on contact.
 According to the World Health Organization (WHO), alcohol-based hand sanitizer is one of the safest and more effective ways to control the risk of transmission.